News Background

 In June of 2021, Pieter Pauwels published a whitepaper: 'zkKYC: A solution concept for KYC without knowing your customer, leveraging self-sovereign identity and zero-knowledge proofs'.
 In this important piece, he proposes a solution concept, zKYC, which 'removes the need for the customer to share any personal information with a regulated business for the purpose of KYC, and yet provides the transparency to allow for a customer to be identified if and when that is ruled necessary by a designated governing entity (e.g. regulator, law enforcement).'
 His approach sidesteps the traditional arguments of privacy v. transparency tradeoffs and instead proposes a solution that is able to simultaneously incorporate both without any loss of effect for both.

 Galactica Network has utilized Mr. Pauwels' novel approach as the intellectual foundation for our development of zero-knowledge certificates (or zkCertificates for short) whereby zkKYC is a peculiar special case.
 In the design of Galactica Network we have also employed Guardians - initially curated and progressively more decentralized list of nodes capable of verifying the validity and veracity of real world documents thereafter cryptographically signing those submiting them.
-An important property of our design is the inability of Guardians to associate a given set of docs with the blockchain account that submitted them without consensus of a set of 3rd party nodes, such as those of Galactica Foundation or other governance bodies within the network.
+An important property of our design is the inability of Guardians to associate a given set of docs with the blockchain account that submitted them without consensus of a set of 3rd party nodes, such as those of Galactica Team or other governance bodies within the network.

 Definitions and Concepts